-IP/Mask Specify the IP address or subnet from where the connection originate.
+IP Address Specify the IP address from where the connection originates.
 Source Ports Specify the source ports from where the connection originates.
 Destination Ports Specify the destination ports on the network where the connection terminates.
 Description Specify a description.
 For example, you can name it as Safe_Network.
 Services Select the name of the services used to connect to the network.
 Status Select Enabled or Disabled.
-Action Click Update or Cancel.
+Action Click Update or Cancel .